Actindo-AG/Documentation/Shopify/Overview/02_Features.md

 ## How it works

 **Products**
-Creation of Shopify products incl. all merchant-specific additional fields directly from the PIM.
+Creation of Shopify products including all merchant-specific additional fields directly from the PIM.

 **Stocking**
 Stock and supplier inventories are transferred live to Shopify.